Calibrated Model Criticism Using Split Predictive Checks: Additional figures and tables

 \section{Additional figures and tables}

-\counterwithin{figure}{section} {\Alph{section}.\arabic{figure}} \counterwithin{table}{section} {\Alph{section}.\arabic{table}} We present additional figures and tables for the previous simulation study and experiments in this section.
-In \cref{appx:Gaussian location model}, we provide a simulation study of all candidate checks under Gaussian location model.
-Some additional figures for previous Poisson model simulation study are displayed in \cref{appx:pois_add_figures}.
-For additional figures of Gaussian hierarchical simulation study, see \cref{appx:gauss_hier_figures}.
-We finally include some additional figures for the airline delays experiment in \cref{appx:airlines_figs}.
+{\Alph{section}.\arabic{figure}} We present additional figures and tables for the previous simulation study and experiments in this section.
+In Section\ref{appx:Gaussian location model}, we provide a simulation study of all candidate checks under Gaussian location model.
+Some additional figures for previous Poisson model simulation study are displayed in Section \ref{appx:pois_add_figures}.
+For additional figures of Gaussian hierarchical simulation study, see Section \ref{appx:gauss_hier_figures}.
+We finally include some additional figures for the airline delays experiment in Section \ref{appx:airlines_figs}.